Frequently Asked Questions

+The program is structured to encourage schedule flexibility so students can complete it in 4 months but have up to 18 months to graduate.
 It generally takes most students 8-10 months to complete the program.
-The program is structured to encourage schedule flexibility so that students can complete it in 4 months but have up to 18 months to graduate.
-Each cohort has a combination of online and in-person learning experiences: Zoom classes for front-loading theory and lecture, In-person trades for each subject taught on Zoom, as well as Practicum hours that can be completed In-person at our student clinic, via distance learning, & In-person at an approved internship.
+Each cohort has a combination of online and in-person learning experiences: Zoom classes for front-loading theory and lecture, In-person trades for each subject taught on Zoom, and Practicum hours that can be completed In-person at our student clinic via distance learning and In-person at an approved internship.

 What can I do after I graduate and get my license?

 As a Licensed Esthetician, the career opportunities are vast & exciting.
 Esthetics is such a fast-growing industry with continual innovations & professional expansions.
 You can focus on skincare, waxing, makeup, body treatments, product sales, lash extensions, lasers, permanent makeup, and more.
 Our graduates take many different paths upon graduation—some go the medical route and do advanced skincare procedures at a medical spa; some prefer the spa/holistic route and do facials, gua sha, cupping, & body treatments; some become cerologists, focusing on different methods of hair removal; some start their own makeup businesses, focusing on bridal & editorial makeup; some become lash artists offering both lash extension & lash lifting/brow lamination services; some learn permanent makeup and offer microblading services, and some become sales representatives for product companies.
 With all of these options, our graduates find success both in starting their own businesses and working for others.
 There are many more avenues to take from what’s listed here.
 It’s wonderful to have career options and having an Esthetics License will open so many career doors for you.

 What do I need to do in order to perform Laser and/or Injections?